SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 - `addonProduct`: this is the technical name of the add-on product
 - `addonVersion`: This is the technical version of the add-on product `<product version>.<support package stack level>.<patch level>`

-The section “repositories” contains one or multiple Software Component versions:
+The section “repositories” contains one or multiple software component versions:

-- `name`: the technical name of the Software Component
+- `name`: the technical name of the software component
 - `branch`: this is the release branch from the git repository
-- `version`: this is the technical Software Component version `<Software Component version>.<support package level>.<patch level>`
+- `version`: this is the technical software component version `<software component version>.<support package level>.<patch level>`

 ##### Rules:

-For the development and the provisioning of product-/Software Component versions, it is necessary to ensure, that there is no gaps within the version and level counters.
+For the development and the provisioning of product-/software component versions, it is necessary to ensure, that there is no gaps within the version and level counters.
 Therefore, only a continuous increase in version numbers is allowed.
 The following examples show valid and invalid cases, respectively:

 Valid increase: